seven7ty/dsc.py/README.md

 - author: str
 - recipients: str
 - message: str
-- character: str (Referred as type in the API, renamed because of name shadowing)
+- character: str (Referred to as type in the API, renamed because of name shadowing)

 ### Contributing